Rolex Oysterquartz

-The Rolex Oysterquartz was a range of quartz watches made by Rolex.
+The Rolex Oysterquartz was a range of quartz watches made by Rolex from 1976 until 2001.

 History

 At the end of the 1970s, the Swiss watch industry was affected by the quartz crisis.
 Japanese watchmakers supplied the world market with large quantities of quartz watches.
-Rolex responded by introducing a new line of watches, producing the Datejust Oysterquartz.
+Whilst many other manufacturers chose to use off-the-shelf quartz movement, Rolex responded to the crisis by designing and manufacturing its own quartz movement, similar in size to its automatic movements so that it could be included in further ranges.

-The Datejust Oysterquartz dates back to 1976.
+The Datejust Oysterquartz was released in 1976.
 The design differs greatly from the classic Rolex line and carved characteristics of the period: a completely angular case, an integrated band with a polished finish, and sapphire glass.
 The whole range consisted of three versions: gold, steel with white gold bezel, and steel and yellow gold.
+At launch, it was the most accurate watch Rolex had ever produced.

+The quartz-powered version of the 18038 Day-Date sold for 15 per cent more than the mechanically powered equivalent.

+Rolex submitted their final quartz calibers for chronometer certification in 2001, and they were no longer available in the catalogue from 2003.

+Although the range was offered for 25 years, only an estimated 25,000 watches were made.
+This marks the range as a relative rarity in the Rolex catalogue and thus sought after by collectors.

 Movement

 Unlike most mass produced quartz watches, the Oysterquartz movement is notable for its use of an escape wheel and pallet fork (resembling a lever escapement), but having its impulse provided by a stepping motor mechanically similar to a d'Arsonval galvanometer.